Experiential Learning in Professional Writing and the Humanities

 Assessment & Feedback

 Assessment and feedback in effective teaching and learning is an essential but often maligned aspect of education.
 I explored inconsistencies in teacher feedback on student writing as my Masters’ project, discovering along the way that even when grades align, teachers often provide remarkably different feedback to students.
 More recently, I have looked into ways to engage students in low-stakes writing in order to establish trust in feedback, and I believe this is an avenue worth exploring further.
-My doctoral research focuses on how the development of teacher identity in higher education influences teachers’ approaches to and attitudes toward assessment practices.
+My doctoral research focused on how the development of teacher identity in higher education influences teachers’ approaches to and attitudes toward assessment practices.